Discover more from Risk & Progress

 Modifying Kremer’s Proposal

-For all of its flaws, Kremer has identified that, if one can accurately value a patent, copyright, or idea, we have a basis upon which to either open-source it or make it liquid and tradeable.
-The question becomes 1) How best to value the IP and 2) Which IP should be open-sourced?
+For all of its systemic flaws, Kremer had identified that, if one can accurately value a patent, copyright, or idea, we have a basis upon which to either open-source it or make it liquid and tradeable.
+The question becomes 1) How best to value the IP and 2) Which IP, if any, should be open-sourced?
 Can we refine his concept and make it practical?

-Working his system backward, is it truly necessary for the government to pay a 2x markup on a patent?
+Working his system backward, we must first ask if it is truly necessary for the government to pay a 2x markup on a patent.
 I question the value of striving to permit IP owners to fully capture the positive externalities of their work.
-As illustrated in Stanford Lawyers magazine, we do not permit the full internalization of social benefits in any other property realm.
+As discussed in Stanford Lawyers magazine, we do not permit the full internalization of social benefits in any other property realm.
 Thus, it is somewhat disingenuous to place such an extreme demand on IP.

 Take the example of planting a flower on your front lawn.
 As the landowner, existing property law does not permit you to hunt down a passerby and charge them for the beautification that the flowers provided.
-The market need not provide an absolutely perfect capture of social benefits, only enough to cover the fixed and marginal costs of producing IP is required to incentivize output.
+The market need not provide an absolutely perfect capture of social benefits, only enough to cover the fixed and marginal costs of producing IP.

-Realizing this, we may tweak Kremer’s buyouts and lower the markup to 20 percent above market value instead of 100.
+Realizing this, we may tweak Kremer’s system and lower the markup paid to <20 percent above market value instead of 100.
+Alternatively, it could be abolished entirely.
 Doing this has two effects.
 First, it significantly lowers the cost of the system.
-Second, it reduces the upside incentive for participants to manipulate that system, further lowering the financial cost.
+Second, it reduces the upside incentive for participants to manipulate that system, further lowering the cost.

-Forth, for inventors that refuse the sale of their IP, they pay a Harberger tax on the value as determined by the offers of purchase made or self-valuation.
+Third, inventors that refuse the sale of their IP, must pay a Harberger tax on the value as determined by either the offers of purchase or self-valuation.
 From that point on, the IP remains available for purchase by parties who feel that they can make better use of it.
-If it is purchased by another party, the new owner pays the Harberger Levy instead.
+If it is purchased by another party, the new owner pays the Harberger levy instead.

 A Practical Alternative

-This system would address most of the issues facing patents and IP.
-Because IP would be subject to valuation and taxation within five years, it would not be rational for orphaned works to exist.
+This system would address most of the issues facing IP.
+Because IP would be subject to valuation and taxation, it would not be rational for orphaned works to exist.
 Conceivably, most would immediately be put into the public domain.
 Similarly, the existence of a recurring tax on IP would discourage patent trolls as they would now face potential losses.

 Additionally, it would also greatly simplify and reduce the cost of IP litigation.
 In infringement cases, courts’ roles would be limited only to adjudicating whether or not an infringement took place.
 They would be freed from the arbitrary task of determining the damages suffered, as this number would be publically available.

-Finally, it would make the IP market more liquid, giving the government and private players the ability to purchase and/or open-source key innovations much more quickly and easily than that can under the current system, greatly accelerating the diffusion of new ideas and technology into society for improved social welfare.
+Finally, it would make the IP market more liquid, giving the government and private players the ability to purchase and/or open-source key innovations much more quickly and easily than they can under the current system, greatly accelerating the diffusion of new ideas and technology into society for improved social welfare and faster progress.